 Independent Research in Biology and Ecology

 With the guidance of the research faculty, each student conducts an independent field research project of his or her own design.
-Students spend a minimum of two mornings a week and part of each weekend working on their projects, meeting with advisors throughout the program and have three weeks of concentrated data collection.
+Students meet with advisors throughout the program and have three weeks of concentrated data collection.
 At the end of the program, they give oral presentations and submit written reports on their work.
 Contact hours: 60.
 Recommended credit: 2 semester/3 quarter hours.
 Instructors: Dr. Alan R. Masters and Dr. Adam Stein.

 ECOL 3003 MVSU

 This course provides a general overview of how people live and impact their environment in a tropical country, using Costa Rica (Central Valley and Monteverde area) as an example.
 The focus is on the major human impacts on the natural environment that have resulted in the creation of agricultural and urban ecosystems.
 It includes discussion of the influence of human actions on natural processes by the different social groups that constitute the Costa Rican society; the scale and effect of this impact; and the progress achieved by the private and public sectors to eliminate or mitigate the human impact on ecosystems.
 Contact hours: 30.
 Recommended credit: 2 semester/3 quarter hours.
 Instructor: Gisella Fernandez Estrada, MSc University of Costa Rica.
 No text but many recent and relevant readings.